-From that time to the present, the Department has developed and offered programs that reflect growth, specialization, and commitment to helping professionals and individuals with speech, language, and hearing disorders.
+From that time to the present, The Department has developed and offered programs that reflect growth, specialization, and commitment to helping professionals and individuals with speech, language and hearing disorders.
 The Department's programs are designed to provide basic and advanced professional preparation, with a strong commitment to theoretical and research foundations of clinical intervention.
-The Department offers a master's degree in Speech-Language Pathology and doctoral degrees in Audiology.
+The Department now offers a master's degree in Speech-Language Pathology (MA), a clinical doctoral degree in Audiology (AuD) , a research doctorate in Communication Sciences and Disorders (PhD) and a minor in Speech-Language Pathology and Audiology.

 The Clinical Doctoral program in Audiology (AuD) and the Master of Arts (MA) program in Speech-Language Pathology at Montclair State University are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 Applications can be obtained from and are initially processed by the The Graduate School.
 After your application is complete, the Graduate School forwards it to the department for consideration for admission.
 The deadlines for application are:

 - Audiology - January 15 or until class is filled

 - PhD in Communication Sciences and Disorders- Rolling Admission

 Address: 1515 Broad Street, Building B, Bloomfield, NJ 07003

 *Please note that we are about 2 miles from the main campus of Montclair State University